 - monitor and record calls for quality, business analysis, training and related purposes in order to pursue the legitimate interests of Ashmore, or the Administrator to improve their service delivery;

 - update and maintain records and carry out fee calculations; and

 - retain AML and other records of individuals to assist with subsequent screening of them by the Administrator including in relation to your investment in other funds administered by the Administrator in pursuance of the Administrator’s or its clients’ legitimate interests.

-All such companies are required to maintain the confidentiality of such information to the extent they receive it.
+All third parties that receive your personal data are required to maintain the confidentiality of such information to the extent they receive it.